mattman52/mattman52.github.io/README.md

 # T1DTutor
 ## Created by: Diabet-Techs (Telehealth Team 5)

+###To launch the Web app
+You can click [here](https://mattman52.github.io) to launch a github pages link of the project.
+OR you can download all files to local machine and begin by opening the index page on Google Chrome.
+Make sure all files are in the same directory.

 **Important note:** There is no password for this project.
 Just click the submit button to login.
 To get back to the interface screen click T1DTutor in the navigation bar.
 ### What to expect in this project
 This project is a web app.
 It is an information website about diabetes.
 There are **two interfaces** child and parent side.